arcadexyz/arcade-protocol/README.md

 ## Metadata

 The Arcade protocol contains three contracts that follow the ERC721 NFT standard: the Borrower Note and Lender Note (both instances of `PromissoryNote.sol`), and the Vault Factory.
-In all cases, the NFT contracts use a `tokenUri` implementation that queries an external, descriptor contract for a given token ID's URI.
+In all cases, the NFT contracts use a `tokenURI` implementation that queries an external descriptor contract for a given token ID's URI.
 This allows more easy updates of image metadata and changes to token-based URI schemes.
 The current descriptor contracts are implemented:

-- `StaticURIDescriptor.sol` contains a `tokenUri` function that returns the same URI value for any given tokenId.
+- `StaticURIDescriptor.sol` contains a `tokenURI` function that returns the same URI value for any given tokenId.
-- `BaseURIDescriptor.sol` contains a `tokenUri` function that returns an incrementing tokenId appended to a base URI path.
+- `BaseURIDescriptor.sol` contains a `tokenURI` function that returns an incrementing tokenId appended to a base URI path.
 This allows a `<base uri>/<token id>` URI scheme which allows unique images per token ID.

 ## Migrations